vtex-apps/store-sitemap/docs/README.md

 5. Check the updated sitemap for the current workspace you are working on by accessing `https://{workspace}--{account}.myvtex.com/sitemap.xml` in your browser.

-6. If you're happy with the results, run `vtex promote` to promote your workspace and to have your sitemap in your master workspace.
+6. If you are happy with the results, run `vtex promote` to promote your workspace and to have your sitemap in your master workspace.

 ##### Removing a custom route

-If it's ever desired to remove a custom route, you may execute the following mutation, which takes the same arguments as `saveIndex`:
+If it is ever desired to remove a custom route, you may execute the following mutation, which takes the same arguments as `saveIndex`:

 ```gql
 mutation {